Spotify now twice as big as Apple Music

 According to Spotify, it now has over 60 million paying users.
-In contrast to its biggest competition, Apple Music, that's double its 27 million subscribers.
+Compared to its biggest competition, that's double Apples Music's 27 million subscribers.

 Spotify updated its subscriber information today with the new number.
-It's impressively 10 million more than the 50 million subs the company announced in March.
+It's impressively increased by 10 million over the 50 million subs the company announced in March.

-Last month Spotify claimed it had 140 million total users, which is the number that includes active users of the freemium plan.
-Apple Music doesn't have a comparable free tier, so, any way you cut it, Spotify is still outnumbering the iTunes replacement by a lot of subscriptions.
+Last month Spotify claimed it had 140 million total users, which includes active users of the freemium plan.
+Apple Music doesn't have a comparable free tier, so, any way you cut it, Spotify is still outnumbering the iTunes replacement by a lot of subscribers.

 Discuss: Spotify now twice as big as Apple Music